AdaptiveConsulting/ReactiveTraderCloud/src/client/README.md

 **On Windows:**

 1. Install [Python 2.7](https://www.python.org/downloads/).
 Browser-sync (and various other Node modules) rely on node-gyp, which requires Python on Windows
-2. Install Cthe ++ Compiler.
+2. Install the C++ Compiler.
 [Visual Studio Express](https://www.visualstudio.com/en-US/products/visual-studio-express-vs) comes bundled with a free C++ compiler.
 Or, if you already have Visual Studio installed: Open Visual Studio and go to File -> New -> Project -> Visual C++ -> Install Visual C++ Tools for Windows Desktop.
 The C++ compiler is used to compile browser-sync (and perhaps other Node modules).

 #### Versions